 - Purchase the complete Expat Arrivals Russia Guide (PDF)

 Expats working for private individuals and those with specialised, high-demand skills will find it much easier when processing their paperwork.
-Expats earning in excess of 2 million RUB per annum are considered highly qualified specialists.
+Expats earning in excess of 1 million RUB per annum are considered highly qualified specialists.
 They are usually considered exempt from quotas and can be granted a three-year work visa.
 This visa can usually be processed quickly, within 14 days, and entitles close relatives to Russian visas.

 In order to legally work for a company in Russia, expats must obtain both an entry visa and a work permit.
 If both procedures are undertaken simultaneously, the entire process can take roughly three months.
-Luckily, much of the burden of organising this documentation falls on the shoulders of the employing company.
-The steps to obtaining a work permit for Russia are outlined below.
+Luckily, much of the burden of organising this documentation falls on the shoulders of the employing company who will inform the expat of any necessary documents.

-Upon application and approval of a work permit, the employing company will receive a formal visa invitation letter.
-They will pass this letter onto their expat employee who will use this document to apply for an entry visa at their home country’s Russian consulate or embassy.
+Along with the work permit, the employing company receives a formal visa invitation letter.
+They will pass this letter of invitation onto their expat employee.
+Expats will use this document, along with supporting documents, to apply for an entry visa at their home country’s Russian consulate or embassy.